Drumm3r/SwagShopwarePwa/README.md

 # Shopware PWA extension

+Please pay attention!
+This is not the shopware-pwa Plugin created by Shopware AG.
+This is a fork of the plugin to fix some critical bugs.

 This extension provides a collection of helper functions to integrate with the [shopware-pwa](https://github.com/DivanteLtd/shopware-pwa) client library.

 In order to use this extension with Shopware 6, make sure you install the latest [available version](#versions) compatible with your Shopware version.